German Apple Pancakes made more delicious and perfectly proportioned in mini form!

 - Add batter to the tins using a ¼ cup measuring cup.
 Bake for 20 minutes or until golden brown around the edges.
 They will be VERY puffy but will deflate as they cool.

 - Apple Pie Filling: While the pancakes are baking and resting, melt 2 tablespoons butter in a large skillet over medium heat.
 Add apples, cinnamon, lemon juice and brown sugar and cook, stirring occasionally, until apples are tender and the liquid is absorbed, approximately 8-10 minutes.

-- Crumb Topping: While the apples are cooking, combine the sugar, flour, oats, cinnamon, and butter, in a medium bowl.
-Cut in the butter with pastry cutter, 2 forks, or place mixture in the blender and pulse into the mixture is crumbly.
+- Crumb Topping: While the apples are cooking, combine the sugar, flour, oats, cinnamon, and butter, in a food processor and pulse into the mixture is crumbly.
+Alternatively, you can place in a medium bowl and cut in the butter in with a pastry cutter or 2 forks until crumbly.

 - Assemble: Evenly spoon cooked apples into German Pancake Bowls then top with the Crumb Topping (its okay if it gets messy!).
 Broil on the 2nd rack (approximately 10 inches from broiler) for 3-6 minutes, rotating pan half way through so the topping browns evenly.
 Remove when crumbs are golden.